basarevych/angular-globalize-wrapper/README.md

     app.run(
         [ '$rootScope', '$route', 'globalizeWrapper',
         function ($rootScope, $route, globalizeWrapper) {
-            $rootScope.$on('GlobalizeLoadSuccess', function () { $route.reload(); });
+            $rootScope.$on('GlobalizeLocaleChanged', function () { $route.reload(); });
-            globalizeWrapper.setLocale('en');
-        } ]
+            globalizeWrapper.loadLocales([ 'en', 'ru' ]); // the first one is activated } ]
     );
   ```

-  This will load 'en' locale on app start.
-After locale is loaded (indicated by 'GlobalizeLoadSuccess' broadcast from the service) you will need to reload the route as in the example above in order to refresh all the filters.
+  This will load 'en' and 'ru' locales and activate the first one in the list (en).
+After locale is switched (indicated by 'GlobalizeLocaleChanged' broadcast from the service) you will need to reload the route as in the example above in order to refresh all the filters.

   You can switch locale at any time, just call globalizeWrapper.setLocale('foo') in your controller.